The LPPC Model

 4. ACTIVATION — Ways to Move When You’re “Not Ready”

-• Design for friction: Make the new action easier than the old habit.
+• Friction design: Make the new perceived action more conscious than the old habit.

 • Ship the shot: Take it in public.
 Pressure teaches the last 10% no drill can.

-The Coach–Play Perspective (Your Dual Stance)
+The Hybrid Coach–Play Perspective

 Experience — Why 1965–1985?

-In hindsight, my mostly intentional (and perceptually informed) experiences during those two decades are now seen as the signal-dense environmental backdrop for Part II’s Motion — The Serial Student.
-First, let’s recall that a significant consequence that materialized in 1968 marks a pivotal point: I leave the obvious athletic path and enter a serial study-work dichotomy.
-Also, from attending to the happenings of the late 1960s through the early 1980s, constant televised events created weekly feedback—pressure, anxiety, and adaptation became strong memories.
-When I finally began to form the LPPC model (2014), I could hear the mantra of this age in my ear: These times are a-changing.
-Initially, it was the ramblings of a weak intuition; however, as my lifespan of performance activations progressed and the world continued to move, the final design evolved intellectually.
-I remember: during these years, Life was my classroom, Energy was my teacher:
+In hindsight, my mostly intentional, perceptually informed experiences over those 20 years can now be clearly seen as the signal-dense environmental backdrop that energized my research-for-development.
+First, a significant consequence that materialized in 1968 marks a hugely pivotal point: I leave my obvious athletic path and enter a serial study-work dichotomy.
+Also, by being fed the happenings of the late 1960s through the early 1980s, constant televised events created weekly feedback: pressure, anxiety, and adaptation became strong memories.
+When I finally began to form the LPPC model (2014), I could still hear the mantra of that era: "The times they are a-changing."
+What initially were the ramblings of a weak intuition; however, as my lifespan of performance activations progressed ever higher through the dimensions of being human (from physical to emotional and to mental), I continued to develop consciousness, and the final design evolved intellectually.
+I now recall with joy the freedom during those years: Life was my classroom, Energy was my teacher.
+Being a coach was the result.

 • 1965–1973: Vietnam dominates the news; “outcomes” have visible human costs, such as teenagers being drafted to kill.